-In various places on my old atheism blog, I mention that I’m willing to engage in a bit of email correspondence with religious believers who are struggling with their faith, or who have recently deconverted, and who are feeling a bit lost, worried about nihilism without religion, and so on.
+In various places on my old atheism blog, I share advice for religious believers who are struggling with their faith, or who have recently deconverted, and who are feeling a bit lost, worried about nihilism without religion, and so on.

 Now that I’m losing my faith, I’m worried that nothing really matters, and that’s depressing.

 I remember that feeling.
 I was pretty anxious and depressed when I started to realize I didn’t have good reasons for believing the doctrines of the religion I’d been raised in.
 But as time passed, things got better, and I emotionally adjusted to my “new normal,” in a way that I thought couldn’t ever happen before I got there.

 I’ve collected some recommended reading on these topics here; see also the more recent The Big Picture.
 It’s up to you to decide what your goals and purposes are, but I think there are plenty of purposes worth getting excited about and invested in.
 In my case that’s effective altruism, but that’s a personal choice.